-ISMP raised questions about whether Invokana has been sufficiently tested, and whether its benefits outweigh its risk, saying that, “The current data are insufficient to address unanswered questions raised in the FDA reviews about whether long-term use might result in a steady decline in kidney function.”
+The ISMP raised questions about whether Invokana has been sufficiently tested, and whether its benefits outweigh its risk.
+It stated, “The current data are insufficient to address unanswered questions raised in the FDA reviews about whether long-term use might result in a steady decline in kidney function.”

 According to the FDA, signs of acute kidney injury include:

 - Swelling in the legs or feet

 The FDA ordered a labeling change to Invokana in 2015 over the drug’s bone fracture risk.
 The new safety information is based on data that shows Invokana is more likely than a placebo to cause bone fractures.
 The data comes from a post-marketing study that the FDA ordered Janssen to conduct upon Invokana’s approval.

 Three case reports demonstrate a rare but potentially deadly Invokana side effect: acute pancreatitis (inflammation of the pancreas).

 Invokana still does not have any pancreatitis warnings.